CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/VXLAN-Routing.md

-F <span style="color: #222222;"> or routing **into** a VXLAN tunnel, the first pass of the ASIC performs routing and routing rewrites of the packet MAC source and destination address and VLAN, then packets recirculate through the internal hyperloop for VXLAN encapsulation and underlay forwarding on the second pass. </span>
+F <span style="color: #222222;"> or routing **into** a VXLAN tunnel, the first pass of the ASIC performs routing and routing rewrites of the packet MAC source and, destination address, and VLAN, then packets recirculate through the internal hyperloop for VXLAN encapsulation and underlay forwarding on the second pass. </span>